api-platform/docs/schema-generator/configuration.md

 ## User submitted UUIDs

-To set manually a UUID instead of letting the DBMS generating it, use the following config:
+To manually set a UUID instead of letting the DBMS generate it, use the following config:

 ```yaml
 id: